frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 Now, this creates a problem.
 When `fw-avatar` was parsed by the browser inside the response document, the `shadowrootadoptedstylesheets` attribute adopted the `CSSStyleSheet` created by the `<style>` tag into the [`host.shadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/adoptedStyleSheets).
-But now that the `fw-avatar` element is created dynamically in Javascript we need a second solution, one the second solution needs to verify the first solution is not applicable.
+But now that the `fw-avatar` element is created dynamically in Javascript we need a second solution, one that needs to verify the first solution is not applicable.
 This *could* look like this.

 ```js